-The chart below illustrates the current complex scenario for investors in government bonds (those with the best credit quality but the greatest sensitivity to interest rate movements).
+The chart below illustrates the current complex environment for investors in government bonds (bonds with the best credit quality but the greatest sensitivity to interest rate movements).
 The gradual reduction in bond yield levels has limited the ability of bond prices to absorb the impact of interest rate movements.
 This is why the government bond index has experienced the largest drop in its history, despite the fact that the tightening of the yield curve has been lower than in past episodes.
-Monetary policy actions (quantitative
+Monetary policy actions (quantitative easing) aimed at reducing

-Investors are wondering about the future impact in terms of inflation of geopolitical changes (supply disruptions, de-globalization, security and energy transition...)
+Investors are wondering about the future impact in terms of inflation due to geopolitical changes (supply disruptions, de-globalization, security and energy transition...)

-The major paradigm shift for the investor is to focus on returns net of inflation and the need to diversify portfolios with alternative strategies easing) aimed at reducing the level of interest rates across the curve have put a limit to the conservative investor to enjoy protection from inflationary environments and rate increases.
+The major paradigm shift for the investor is to focus on returns net of inflation and the need to diversify portfolios with alternative strategies the level of interest rates across the curve have limited conservative investors in protecting themselves from inflationary environments and rate increases.